nire0510/webquery/README.md

 # WebQuery
 **Query the web with SQL-like syntax**
 Inspired by the great Yahoo!
-YQL, this tool can be used to generate stub files for development, scrap data from multiple sources for your portal, perform website's health check, test your app or just for fun!
+YQL, this tool can help you generate stub files for development, scrap data from multiple sources for your portal, perform website's health check, test your app or just for fun!

 ## Installation